-On January 1, 2017 the Company and Mr. Andrukaitis entered into a Professional Services Agreement which expires on December 31, 2020 (the "COO PSA").
-Under the terms of the COO PSA Mr. Andrukaitis will receive a base salary of US\$15,000 per month for the fiscal year 2017.
-The base salary for fiscal 2020 will increase to

-US\$24,000 per month upon achieving sales of US\$30,000,000.
-If at any time during the term of the COO PSA sales reach US\$50,000,000 the base salary will increase to US\$24,000 per month.
-Mr. Andrukaitis is also eligible to receive an annual bonus, capped at 1.5 times the base salary.
-The cap would increase to 3x the base salary upon achieving top line sales of US\$50,000,000.
-The performance bonus will be calculated at one-third of 10% of the adjusted income which will be based on the audited annual income adjusted for non-cash items (e.g. stock-based compensation, deferred taxes, unrealized foreign exchange and amortization) and income taxes.
-The COO PSA also includes a severance clause of 24 months base salary for termination or change of control.
+On July 1, 2020, the Company and Mr. Anthony Andrukaitis entered into a Professional Services Agreement expiring on June 30, 2023, unless extended thereafter for further 1-year terms, subject to the approval of the Board (the "COO PSA").
+Under the terms of the COO PSA, Mr. Andrukaitis will receive a base fee of US\$20,000 per month (the "Base Fee") or US\$240,000 annually during the initial 3-year term with no escalation provision.
+Mr. Andrukaitis is also eligible to receive an annual performance bonus not to exceed the equivalent of one year's Base Fee.
+The performance bonus will be calculated at one-third of 10% of the adjusted income which will be based on the audited annual income adjusted for non-cash items (e.g., stock-based compensation, deferred taxes, unrealized foreign exchange and amortization) and income taxes.
+The COO PSA also provides that Mr. Andrukaitis shall be entitled to an annual stock option grant in accordance with the framework for option grants adopted by the Corporation, as amended from time to time, and includes a severance clause of equal to 24 months Base Fee in the event of termination without cause or a change of control in the Corporation.